neopragma/sociabletests/i2-java-walkthrough.md

 The file also contains "header" records.
 Those don't contain any weather data that our application cares about.
 However, if we receive a file that isn't formatted per specifications, we should probably treat that as an error condition.
+We will defer that until a later iteration.

 Let's see how we can support those requirements.